Yemmy03/node-image/README.md

 Before pushing any image, I check if the target ECR repository exists.
 If it does not exist, I create it.
 This prevents the workflow from failing because of missing infrastructure.

 ### 5. Build the Docker image
 I use the docker build command to build the image from my Dockerfile.
-The image is tagged with the repository name and the commit SHA to ensure uniqueness.
+The image is tagged with the repository name and the commit SHA to ensure it is distinct.

 ### 6. Tag the image for ECR
 I construct the full image URI which includes my AWS registry address, the repository name, and the image tag.
 I tag the local image with this full URI and store it in the GitHub environment for later use.